 3. Different shapes and sizes

-Your gallery wall doesn’t need to only characteristic rectangular photograph frames.
+Your gallery wall doesn’t need only characteristic rectangular photograph frames.
 According to Joanna Gaines’ gallery wall recommendations, including a ramification of shapes can deliver extra texture and depth.
 “Think of your personal as a showcase of you and your family — and the myriad of personalities, reports, and expressions represented in your own home,” she notes.
 “It can be a collection of nearly something that brings you joy — artwork, prints, architectural pieces, illustrations, typography, photos, e-book pages, sheet track, and letters, to name a few,” she provides.
 Also, she makes a factor that some gadgets may seem the least like wall art, but they make a huge announcement once up there on the show.

 4. Add some measurement